Location5307 Bennett RoadLansing, MI 48910

-Mr. Wesley Mays is the Operational Supervisor and works closely with the Farm Manager, students, researchers and staff to coordinate and facilitate the daily functions and mission objectives.
+Mr. Wesley Mays is the assistant manager and works closely with the farm manager, students, researchers and staff to coordinate and facilitate the daily functions and mission objectives.
 A native of Dansville, Michigan; Wes graduated from Lansing Community College with a degree in welding and fabrication.

 The MSU Beef Cattle Teaching and Research employs approximately 4 or more students each semester who complete much of the day-to-day animal care across the four farm units.
 Students interested in working at the MSU Beef Cattle Teaching and Research Center are encouraged to contact Tristan Foster.